mrwatson-de/fmWorkMate/README.md

       - [fmLaunchPad][fmLaunchPad home] makes it possible to start different FileMaker solutions in different FileMaker apps
       - This takes a [little setting up][fmLaunchPad setup fmWorkMate], but provides a pleasant runtime-like experience

+### To Install fmWorkMate on your Windows PC

+- Either (for limited, but tried and tested, functionality - since fmWorkMate has not been developed/tested further on Windows since the demise of runtimes):
+  - Download and install the old [fmWorkMate Windows Runtime](https://github.com/mrwatson-de/fmWorkMate-Archive-Win) for basic functionality
+  - You can also install fmCheckMate-XSLT
+- Or (for a better future for all Windows FM-Devs - but maybe not such a good inital experience  for yourself):
+  - Help [contribute](CONTRIBUTING.md) to getting fmWorkmate running on windows!
+  - Download and install fmWorkMate as described below
+  - Test it, log [issues here in GitHub](https://github.com/mrwatson-de/fmWorkMate/issues) and join in!

 ---
 ## Using fmWorkMate